#1 - Set-up Sender Domain & Profile

 Host: bounce

-Value: return.audiencesend.io
+Value: return.audiencesend.com

 1. Go to your DNS provider (Cloudflare, GoDaddy, Namecheap, etc.)